MBA Program Information

 Nonthesis MBA, Concentration Option.

 Students are afforded the opportunity to concentrate in a particular area of business.
-Areas of concentration are: Business Economics, Business of Health, Finance, Information Assurance, Information Systems, Management of Technology, Management Science, Marketing Management, Project Management, Real Estate Finance. and Tourism Destination Development.
+Areas of concentration are: Business Economics, Business of Health, Entrepreneurship, Finance, Information Assurance, Information Systems, Management of Technology, Management Science, Marketing Management, Project Management and Real Estate Finance.

 Back to top